SEN, VI, EAL

 - Once we have assessed the needs of individual pupils, we then work as a team to plan how we are going to provide further support, carry out the planned support and then review the effectiveness of this provision, making changes where necessary.
 This continues on a cycle of assess – plan – do – review as needed.

-- If parents/carers have concerns about the progress or attainment of their child, or is concerned that their child could have SEND, they should in the first instance make an appointment to speak to the class teacher to discuss their concerns, or alternatively they can speak to one of the SENCOs, please contact the school office on 01483 770063 to make an appointment.
+- If parents/carers have concerns about the progress or attainment of their child, or is concerned that their child could have SEND, they should in the first instance make an appointment to speak to the class teacher to discuss their concerns, or alternatively they can speak to the SENCO, please contact the school office on 01483 770063 to make an appointment.

 - Please see the SEND policy on our school website for more information.